EQAR/deqar-docs/docs/institution_data.md

  2. The primary unit of registration is the university/higher education institution, i.e. an institution of higher learning that awards full recognised academic degrees in diverse disciplines, is organised as central unit and consists of separate functional units (i.e. faculties, institutes, schools, departments).
 The degree-awarding powers of the institution are recognised by at least one national authority.

- 3. Functional units (i.e. faculties, institutes, schools, departments) themselves are not registered in DEQAR as separate entity.
+ 3. Functional units (i.e. faculties, institutes, schools, departments) themselves are not registered in DEQAR as separate entities.
 Reports on functional units are uploaded/recorded/shown under the central unit's record.

  4. Reports on consortia consisting of several providers will be showcased in the record of each provider separately.
 Consortia themselves will not be presented as a central unit.

-    Only in exceptional cases, when the consortium has a long-term tradition of organising education and is recognised by stakeholders as an institution itself, will it be registered as a separate institution in DEQAR.
+    Only in exceptional cases, when the consortium has a long-term tradition of organising education and is recognised by stakeholders as an institution itself, will it be registered as a separate institution in DEQAR; such cases are to be discussed with the EQAR Secretariat in advance.

  5. Reports on institutions' branches and campuses, home and abroad, will be showcased in the record of the central institution (i.e. the university), while such additional branches/campuses will be shown as further locations of the institution.
 Only in exceptional cases, where the branch/campus has a proven long-term tradition of organising education and is recognised by stakeholders as a semi-independent institution, will it be registered in DEQAR.